Baryon asymmetry from dark matter decay in the vicinity of a phase transition

-{\bf Conclusion:} We have studied a novel way of generating baryon asymmetry of universe and dark matter in the universe from a common source, namely forbidden decay of dark matter felicitated by a first order electroweak phase transition.
-Adopting the minimal scotogenic model to illustrate the idea where an $Z_2$-odd scalar doublet $\eta$ assists in realising a first order EWPT while also leading to the origin of light neutrino mass at one-loop level with the help of three copies of $Z_2$-odd right handed neutrinos.
+{\bf Conclusion:} We have studied a novel way of generating baryon asymmetry and dark matter in the universe from a common source namely forbidden decay of dark matter felicitated by a first order electroweak phase transition.
+We adopt the minimal scotogenic model to illustrate the idea where an $Z_2$-odd scalar doublet $\eta$ assists in realising a first order EWPT while also leading to the origin of light neutrino mass at one-loop level with the help of three copies of $Z_2$-odd right handed neutrinos.
 The lightest RHN is the DM candidate and stable at zero temperature.
 However, finite-temperature effects and dynamics of the FOPT give rise to a small temperature window $T_s > T > T_n$, prior to the nucleation temperature when DM or $N_1$ can decay into $\eta, L$ generating a non-zero lepton asymmetry which can get converted into baryon asymmetry by electroweak sphalerons provided $T_s > T_{\rm Sph}$, the sphaleron decoupling temperature.
 The DM becomes stable at $T< T_n$ leading to saturation of its comoving abundance at late epochs.
-The requirement of successful cogenesis leading to observed baryon asymmetry and DM relic in this setup forces the nucleation temperature to be below 34 GeV.
-While this forces the inert doublet mass spectrum to lie in specific range to be probed at collider experiments, the specific predictions for stochastic gravitational wave spectrum can be probed at planned experiments like LISA.
+The requirement of a first order EWPT, successful cogenesis leading to observed baryon asymmetry and DM relic in this setup forces the mass spectrum of newly introduced particles to lie in sub-TeV range to be probed at collider experiments.
+On the other hand, the specific predictions for stochastic gravitational wave spectrum can be probed at planned experiments like LISA.
 Such complementary detection prospects keep the this novel cogenesis setup verifiable in near future.
-While we considered a single-step FOPT in our work, two-step FOPT can lead to interesting results for cogenesis along with new detection prospects, which we leave for future works.
+While we considered a single-step FOPT in our work, two-step FOPT can lead to interesting results for cogenesis along with new detection prospects.
+On the other hand, implementation of this idea to achieve direct baryogenesis at a scale much lower than the sphaleron decoupling temperature can lead to GW with much lower frequencies which can be observed at pulsar timing array (PTA) experiments, and could in fact be a possible explanation for the recent PTA data \cite{NANOGrav:2023gor, Antoniadis:2023ott, Reardon:2023gzh, Xu:2023wog}.
+We leave such tantalising possibilities to future works. \\

-\acknowledgements The work of DB is supported by the Science and Engineering Research Board (SERB), Government of India grant MTR/2022/000575.
-The work of MK is supported by the National Science Foundation under Grant PHY-1819575.
-MK thanks Pitt-PACC at the University of Pittsburgh for their hospitality.
+\acknowledgements The authors thank Marc Sher for useful comments on the work.
+The work of DB is supported by the Science and Engineering Research Board (SERB), Government of India grant MTR/2022/000575.
+The work of MK is supported by the National Science Foundation under Grant PHY-2112460.
+MK thanks Pittsburgh Particle Physics Astrophysics and Cosmology Center (PITT-PACC) at the University of Pittsburgh for their hospitality.

 \begin{widetext}